-In Chrome 68 Beta the overflow shorthand will accept two values, making it possible to set the horizontal and vertical overflow to different values.
-Valid position values will now have 1, 2 or 4 parts and it can support ‘x’ as a resolution unit.
+In Chrome 68 Beta, the overflow shorthand will accept two values, making it possible to set the horizontal and vertical overflow to different values.
+Valid position values will now have 1, 2, or 4 parts and can support ‘x’ as a resolution unit.
 With the changes in the CSS values Chrome will support the standard, unprefixed versions of the “grab” and “grabbing” values for cursor property.
-A new customElements upgrade is added which will allow the developers to fully control the timing of custom element constructor calls regardless of connectedness.
-While in fullscreen, the users will be able to escape keyboard lock and fullscreen by holding Esc key for two seconds.
+A new custom elements upgrade is added, which will allow the developers to fully control the timing of custom element constructor calls regardless of connectedness.
+While in fullscreen, the users will be able to escape the keyboard lock and fullscreen by holding the Esc key for two seconds.

-To improve consistency with other browsers, PointerEvents for fromElement and toElement fields not follow the Pointer Events Level 2 spec by always reporting null.
-A new unifies touch adjustment is added which will change the TouchEvent and the corresponding PointerEvent target to the best target within the touch area.
-The AudioParam.automationRate attribute allows the user to select whether the AudioParam is either “a-rate” or “k-rate.
-A new option called ServiceWorkerRegistration.updateViaCache is available which offers control over the requests for importScripts.
+To improve consistency with other browsers, PointerEvents for from element and element fields do not follow the Pointer Events Level 2 spec by always reporting null.
+A new unified touch adjustment is added, which will change the TouchEvent and the corresponding PointerEvent target to the best target within the touch area.
+The AudioParam.automation rate attribute allows the user to select whether the AudioParam is either “a-rate” or “k-rate.
+A new option called ServiceWorkerRegistration.updateViaCache is available, which offers control over the requests for importScripts.